-Students may take a course or two for personal development.
-However, applicants must comply with all admission criteria and processes as other DeSales MSN certificate programs.
+Students may take one course for personal development.
+However, applicants to the Nurse Educator Certificate program must comply with all admission criteria and processes as other DeSales MSN certificate programs.

 The virtual learning environment assumes that the adult learner is an internally-motivated, active participant in the learning process who will embrace a vibrant academic experience that allows for a degree of self-direction and internal monitoring.